CatalaLang/catala-book/src/5-7-extra-features.md

 ## Attributes and extensions

-The language can be extended with attributes, enabling a variety of extensions.
+We have already been confronted with attributes in [3.2](3-2-test-ci.html): the `#[test]` annotation was indeed just a particular case of attribute.
+Attributes are in fact more general than that, enabling a variety of extensions to the language.
+Catala plugins can leverage them for custom uses.

 An attribute is of the form `#[key.of.extension]` or `#[key.of.extension = VALUE]`, where `VALUE` can be of the form `"STRING"`, or an expression in catala syntax.
 An attribute is always bound to the element directly following it: an extension could for example make use of them to retrieve labels to the input fields of a scope in order to generate a web form:

 ```catala
 declaration scope SomeComputation: